usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- "Tendies" are meat near or on chicken breasts.
 - In order to [opt out of SSID tracking](https://www.androidpolice.com/2020/02/28/opt-out-wi-fi-from-google-location-services/) by Google, Microsoft, and Apple, your WiFi's SSID needs to have all three of the companies' opt-out identifiers, or `Bob's WiFi FuckYou_Microsoft_optout_AndYouGoogle_nomap_AndUpYoursTooApple_noapp`.
 - A horizontal 16:9 video on a vertical 9:16 screen occupies less than 1/3 of the screen (32%).
 - Enabling `toolkit.tabbox.switchByScrolling` in firefox scrolls tabs with your mouse wheel, which was a hallmark Chrome feature.